+855 (0) 86 665 567

 Other transport

 Motorcycles are by far the most common transport medium in Cambodia.
-"Cyclo" (as hand-me-down French) or cycle rickshaws were popular in the 1990s but are increasingly replaced by remorques (carriages attached to motorcycles) and rickshaws imported from India.
-Cyclos are unique to Cambodia in that the cyclist sits behind the passenger(s) seat, as opposed to cycle rickshaws in neighbouring countries where the cyclist is at the front and pulls the carriage.
-With 78% mobile phone penetration rate, ride-hailing apps have become popular in recent years.
-The first locally owned ride-hailing app, ExNet taxi app, was launched in 2016, after which another locally developed PassApp taxi was also introduced.
+"Cyclo" (as hand-me-down French) or cycle rickshaws were popular in the 1990s but are increasingly replaced by remorque (carriages attached to motorcycles) and rickshaws imported from India.
+Cyclos are unique to Cambodia in that the cyclist sits behind the passenger(s) seat, as opposed to cycle rickshaws in neighboring countries where the cyclist is at the front and pulls the carriage.
+With a 78% mobile phone penetration rate, ride-hailing apps have become popular in recent years.
+The first locally owned ride-hailing app, the ExNet taxi app, was launched in 2016, after which another locally developed PassApp taxi was also introduced.

-The ExNet and PassApp use the same technology and architect for their application, except that ExNet is a taxi-based ride-hailing service while PassApp is more of rickshaw-based one.
+The ExNet and PassApp use the same technology and architecture for their application, except that ExNet is a taxi-based ride-hailing service while PassApp is more of a rickshaw-based one.
 Uber and Grab joined the market in 2017.
 The entry and later merger of Uber and Grab did not negatively affect the local apps as the locals have the first-mover advantage and could secure a large number of patrons.
 As of today, PassApp is seen as an able competitor for the Singapore-based Grab in the Cambodian transport market.
 Thai Duong Bus Cambodia

 Customs and Tradition

 Cambodian culture and tradition have had a rich varied history dating back many centuries.
-Over the years, the people of Cambodia developed a set of unique tradition from the syncretism of indigenous Buddhism and Hinduism.
+Over the years, the people of Cambodia developed a set of unique traditions from the syncretism of indigenous Buddhism and Hinduism.

 Cambodians have been raised to respect their culture and are very traditional in their way of life.
-Tourists will see the well mannered Cambodian expressing a friendly “Chumreap Suor” when they meet one.
+Tourists will see the well-mannered Cambodian expressing a friendly “Chumreap Suor” when they meet one.

 Chumreap Suor